Learning Goals

 • Leadership

-Definition: Social Responsibilities activities provide opportunities for students to develop skills and competencies related to social justice and civic engagement with the goal of contributing to positive social change.
+Definition: Social Responsibility activities provide opportunities for students to develop skills and competencies related to social justice and civic engagement with the goal of creating and contributing to positive social change.

 KU Learning Goals: Social Awareness and Cultural Understanding